fabric8io/fabric8/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/ReadMe.md

 ### Getting Started

+* [beginner quickstarts](/fabric/profiles/example/quickstarts/beginner) is recommended for first time users of Fabric to get you started
 * [quickstarts](/fabric/profiles/example/quickstarts) and [examples](/fabric/profiles/example) to get you started using Fabric
 * [jboss](/fabric/profiles/jboss) for the profiles for running various [JBoss Products](http://www.jboss.org/products)
 * [mq](/fabric/profiles/mq) for working with ActiveMQ